New Opioid Pain Medication Legislation

 What If My Condition Doesn’t Improve After Three Days?

-Please call your provider’s office if you are not feeling better after three days of the prescribed medication so you and your provider can develop a new care plan.
+If you are not feeling better after three days of the prescribed medication, can your primary-care provider to develop a new care plan.

 Questions or Concerns?